woolgathering/woolgathering.github.io/courses/tuning.md

 __IF YOU'RE READING THIS BEFORE JUNE 29, ASSIGNMENTS MAY (PROBABLY WILL, MAYBE, MIGHT, NOT SURE) CHANGE.__

-- __Assignment 1__: In exactly one single-spaced page, describe the problem of tuning and Pythagoras’ attempt to solve it.
-What is the primary interval in Pythagorean tuning?
-How did he deal with the comma?
+- __Assignment 1__: Create an octave scale using one of the three Greek genera.
+In a couple paragraphs, describe what you did (i.e. analyze your tuning) and create a short etude (musical style is your choice) using your tuning.
+The etude can be recorded or written (quasi-notation).
+You can use any mode of the tuning you'd like, just be sure to note which mode you're using.
 - __Assignment 2__: Using an extant justly tuned scale or one of your own creation, write a short etude that exploits idiosyncratic properties of the scale.
 Must be accompanied by a few paragraphs describing the tuning system used, construction method, and/or diagrams.
 Be prepared to show in class.
 - __Assignment 3__: Using a variation of meantone, well-temperament, or equal temperament (not 12TeT), create a short polyphonic etude.
 Must be accompanied by a few paragraphs describing the tuning system used, construction method, and/or diagrams.
 Be prepared to show in class.
 - __Assignment 4__: Write a short proposal for your final project including the format and topic.
 Due by the end of week 4.